Sussex-Neuroscience/LI700-multiplexer/README.md

-# LI7000-multiplexer
+# LI-7000-multiplexer
- a multiplexing system to automate data collection with an LI700
+ a multiplexing system to automate data collection with an LI-7000

+#### notes:
+there seem to be a python library already available for communication with the device: https://github.com/ottermegazord/Li-7000

 ### meeting logs: